 My Science Playroom is open 6 days a week with two chemistry experiments every day at 11am and 2pm.
 Birthday parties, school groups, and all little science explorers are welcome.
-For more information check out the website here.

 Or to read more about how modern technology is changing the way children learn here